tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  }
  ```

 Great!
-Now we have a fully functioning Savings account contract.
+Now we have a fully functioning savings account contract.
 We can use this smart contract to store ether, and withdraw it to any address we choose!

 ---

-### 11. Students Do: Implementing ether Management functions (15 min)
+### 11. Student Do: Implementing ether Management functions (15 min)

 In this exercise, students will be implementing a `joint savings account` contract using the ether management functions from the previous activity.
 By the end of this activity, students will be able to deposit and withdraw ether from their contract's address.